-Tekka Don vs Maguro Don: Japanese Donburi Tuna Bowls
+Tekka Don vs. Maguro Don: Donburi Tuna Bowls

-Yes, the main ingredients in Tekkadon and Magurodon are both thinly sliced raw tuna, and these Japanese seafood donburis seem to tend to be translated into English as “tuna on rice” or “tuna bowl”.
+Yes, Tekkadon and Magurodon’s main ingredient is thinly sliced raw tuna, and these seafood donburis tend to have the English name Tuna on rice or Tuna bowl.

-But do you know how Tekka Don and Muguro Don differ?
+But in the first place, do you know how the two Japanese donburi dishes, Tekka Don and Muguro Don, differ?

 What is Tekka Don (鉄火丼)?

-Actually, Tekka Don is a type of seafood donburi generally consisting of Sumeshi (酢飯: vinegared rice) topped with sashimi slices of Akami (赤身: red meat) of tuna.
+For the unfamiliar, Tekka Don is a type of seafood donburi generally consisting of a bed of Sumeshi (酢飯: vinegared rice) topped with sashimi slices of Akami (赤身: red meat) of tuna.

-This tune bowl is typically garnished with shredded nori (海苔: dried seaweed laver), wasabi (わさび: grated Japanese horseradish), and Gari (ガリ: vinegared ginger pickles).
+Typical garnishes used in the tuna bowl are shredded nori (海苔: dried seaweed laver), Wasabi (わさび: grated Japanese horseradish), and Gari (ガリ: vinegared ginger pickles).

 What is Maguro Don (マグロ丼)?

-So not only is the red meat of tuna used, but this Kaisen Don can also have Otoro (大トロ: fatty tuna), Chutoro (中トロ: medium-fatty tuna), and Negitoro (ネギトロ: raw tuna mince with chopped green onions) on the bed of rice.
+So not only the red meat of tuna, but this Kaisen Don can also contain Otoro (大トロ: fatty tuna), Chutoro (中トロ: medium-fatty tuna), and Negitoro (ネギトロ: minced tuna with green onions).

-Besides, unlike Tekka Don, this tuna bowl comes with plain white rice, not Sumeshi or vinegared rice.
+Besides, unlike Tekka Don, this Japanese tuna bowl comes with plain white rice without using Sumeshi vinegared rice.

 In Summary

-In summary, there are 2 primary differences between Tekka Don and Maguro Don; the portion of tuna meat used and the variety of rice.
-To make it easier to understand, here is the comparison table.
+In summary, Tekka Don and Maguro Don primarily differ in the portion of tuna meat used and the variety of rice, as shown in the table below.

 Tekka Don (鉄火丼) | Maguro Don (マグロ丼) | |